 - The Registry now lists every conviction requiring registration for those offenders who have multiple convictions.
-Prior to this change, only an offender's current conviction requiring registration was included. - To list multiple offenses requiring registration, Registry staff reviewed the records of all registered sex offenders, determining that 1,521 individuals had two or more convictions. - Once those individuals were identified, Registry staff were required to manually enter those prior convictions into the Registry database; this a process took five
+Prior to this change, only an offender's current conviction requiring registration was included. - To list multiple offenses requiring registration, Registry staff reviewed the records of all registered sex offenders, determining that 1,521 individuals had two or more convictions. - Once those individuals were identified, Registry staff were required to manually enter those prior convictions into the Registry database; this process took five months to accomplish. - It is now standard practice to include all convictions requiring registration whenever new offenders are added to the Registry.

-- months to accomplish. - It is now standard practice to include all convictions requiring registration whenever new offenders are added to the Registry. - The Registry now notes when an offender's reported address cannot be verified with the U.S. Postal Service and has been referred to law enforcement for further investigation.
+The Registry now notes when an offender's reported address cannot be verified with the U.S. Postal Service and has been referred to law enforcement for further investigation.
+These enhancements follow others made within the past two years:

-These enhancements follow others made within the past two years, including the addition of multiple residence and work addresses, if reported by offenders, and inclusion of multiple photos of offenders, when available, since a person's appearance can change over time.
+- Listing of multiple residence and work addresses, if reported by offenders - Inclusion of multiple photos of offenders, when available